HKUOpenSource/OpenAirTwin/README.md

 OpenAirTwin is an open-source platform for interactive urban wireless propagation studies.
-It combines a Python backend, a static browser frontend, tile-based scene management, and Sionna RT workflows for link analysis, radio-map generation, mobility simulation, and DeepMIMO dataset export.
+It combines a Python backend, a static browser frontend, tile-based scene management, and Sionna RT workflows for link analysis, radio-map generation, mobility simulation, DeepMIMO dataset export, and more.

 ## Features